• Email

 Gluten-free Cornbread

-This is the gluten-free upgrade of the buttermilk skillet cornbread I alluded to when I shared my Healthy Turkey & Veggie Chili and promised a forthcoming cornbread recipe over two years ago.
+This is the gluten-free upgrade of the buttermilk skillet cornbread I alluded to when I shared my Turkey & Veggie Chili and promised a forthcoming cornbread recipe over two years ago.
 Oops.

 This version is even better than the original, replacing the all-purpose flour with a combination of sweet rice flour and oat flour for a more moist cake that's nearly impossible to over cook.
 Even without any starch, the cake is lightly dense and holds together well, with a slightly chewy crumble bursting with the aroma of sweet corn.
 Make no mistakes, this is a sweet corn cornbread that's got more sugar than many other recipes; I find the sweetness bounces off the savory in my chili and stuffing and it's what I prefer.